Manufacturer: | Estes ![]() |

 I pre-finished t' tubes and fins with two coats o' Elmer's Fill n' Finish.

 upper section banner red.
+Avast!
 Blimey!
-Avast!
 I painted one fin black and added me NARRRRR number down

 everythin' else be done.
-Ahoy!
-Begad!
+Blimey!

 Flight:

-As o' now, arrr, me hearties, I've flown t' rocket three times, on 2 A8-3s and 1 B6-4.
-Begad!
+As o' now, I've flown t' rocket three times, shiver me timbers, on 2 A8-3s and 1 B6-4.
 All

 514 feet on t' B6.
-Avast!
-Aye aye!
+Begad!
+Begad!
 I used one o' t' 12" chutes that came with t' kit

 and cellulose insulation for t' recovery wadding.